PhilipNZ/LangGraph-intro-module-1/README.md

-This is exercises for learning LangGraph.
+This repo contains some exercises for learning LangGraph.